Enjoying Kensington Gardens and Hyde Park

 Walking through a city park is a pleasant way to escape the congestion of a metropolitan area.
 New York is famous for Central Park and its zoo.
 Chicago’s city planners had the foresight to keep miles and miles of Lake Michigan shoreline dedicated to open space and parks.
-Likewise, London’s leaders chose to include many beautiful parks.
+Long before American city planners created beautiful parks for the public, London’s leaders designed many beautiful parks for the royalty.

 Most notable is Hyde Park (350 acres) and a subsection, Kensington Gardens (270 acres).
 At the end of the 17th century, Kensington Gardens became a separate entity when King William and Queen Mary decided to take up residency at Kensington Palace.
 The Serpentine (a man-made lake) and Long Lake (a narrower lake on the western edge) became the dividing line between the two parks.